Éric Rabésandratana: Club career

 Born in Épinay-sur-Seine, Paris, Rabésandratana was brought up at AS Nancy's youth ranks, being promoted to the first team at age 18 by coach Aimé Jacquet, who would later manage the France national team.
 He made his Ligue 1 debut on 8 September 1990 in a 4–1 away loss against Stade Malherbe Caen, and remained an undisputed starter throughout the duration of his spell – in the 1995–96 season, the defensive-minded player scored a career-best 16 league goals as Les Chardons promoted from Ligue 2, only to be relegated the following year.

 In 1997 Rabésandratana moved to Paris Saint-Germain, helping the club to the Cup, League Cup and Supercup in his debut year, and eventually gaining the club captaincy.
 However, with the arrival of new coach Luis Fernández, he gradually lost his importance.

-After a turbulent season with Greece's AEK Athens, Rabésandratana returned home and signed with lowly LB Châteauroux.
+On 27 July 2001 Rabésandratana was transferred to the Greek side AEK Athens, for a fee of 600 million drachmas (€1.8 million).
+During his time in Greece he collided with the president Chrarilaos Psomiadis, due to the player's overweight appearance throughout the season and thus he barely made any appearance.
+At the end of the season, he won the Cup.
+On 28 August 2002 his contract was terminated and Rabésandratana returned home and signed with lowly LB Châteauroux.
 Two years after he moved to Belgium with R.A.E.C.
 Mons, which he helped promote in his second year, going on to be mainly used as a substitute during his spell.